-Retail sales of outerwear apparel have traditionally been seasonal in nature.
-Sales of outerwear constitute a majority of our sales.
+Retail sales of outerwear have traditionally been seasonal in nature.
+Sales of outerwear constitute a significant portion of our sales.
 In prior years, we have been dependent on our sales from July through November for the substantial majority of our net sales and net income.
-Although we sell our apparel products throughout the year, net sales in the months of July through November accounted for approximately 60% of our net sales in fiscal 2011, 64% of our net sales in fiscal 2010 and 70% of our net sales in fiscal 2009.
-Our Wilsons retail outlet business is also highly seasonal, with the third and fourth fiscal quarters accounting for a significant majority of its sales and operating income.
+Although we sell our products throughout the year, net sales in the months of July through November accounted for approximately 60% of our net sales in each of fiscal 2012 and fiscal 2011, and 64% of our net sales in fiscal 2010.
+Our Wilsons outlet business is also highly seasonal, with the third and fourth fiscal quarters accounting for a significant majority of its sales and operating income.
 As a result, the second half of our fiscal year is expected to provide a disproportionate amount of our net sales and a substantial majority of our net income.